…just to avoid confusion between “classical”, “modern” and “new-and-improved” Republicans and Conservatives.

 …a concept that stands so openly against the expressed natural law purposes of the Declaration of Independence and Constitution about the aspirations of free men and women, as to make your skin crawl.

-And hundreds of thousands of us found “conservative” a better choice than “liberal”.
+And thousands of thousands of us found “conservative” a better choice than “liberal”.

 But on the whole, I doubt the Republican Party actually got those nuances.
-And that is when the nomenclature-game began, multiple definitions of “liberal”, multiple definitions of “conservative” and a growing distinction between types of Republicans, such as “Rockefeller Republican” (today RINO).
-Only the Democrats’ name remained unchanged.
+And that is when the nomenclature-game began, multiple definitions of “liberal”, multiple definitions of “conservative” and a growing distinction between types of Republicans, such as “Rockefeller Republican” (today RINO), all very suitable to the “Democrats”, whose name remained unchanged.

-Still, unless you’re a totally self-involved mind-numbed spoiled bratling from Manhattan’s Upper East Side…I can think of several Democrats-cum-leftists, from AOC to Adam Schiff, representing three generations now…who would still mouth their approval for Bob Dylan’s sentiments in “Time’s Are a’Changin'”, or accept Martin Luther King as one of theirs… as would their fawning media, who, I might add, speaks for only about 25%-30% of the American public.
-(The same 30% that has ruled mankind since the pharaohs if you’re into history.)
+Still, unless you’re a totally self-involved mind-numbed spoiled bratling from Manhattan’s Upper East Side…I can think of several Democrat-cum-leftists, from AOC to Adam Schiff, representing three generations now…who would still mouth their approval for Bob Dylan’s sentiments in “Time’s Are a’Changin'”, or accept Martin Luther King as one of theirs…as would their fawning media, who, I might add, speaks for only about 25%-30% of the American public.
+(The same 30% that has ruled mankind since the pharaohs, if you’re into history.)

 With that one thought in mind, relisten to Bob Dylan’s lyrics.

-Only it seems “Conservative” has seen better days too, as has “Republican”, both as brands.
+Only it seems “Conservative” has seen better days too, as has “Republican”, both because of the branding they allowed.

 I never liked to use “Classical conservative” for that term “conservative” came from the House of Lords stigma of representing the ruling class of Britain: Tories.
 One of the 20th Century’s finest intellectual minds and Christian moralist, G K Chesterton, (and like Buckley, a practicing Roman Catholic) couldn’t abide Tories, and proclaimed himself a “Liberal” in England, which itself had been the principal opposition party until Labour replaced them after WWII.
 It would be Margaret Thatcher, a PhD scientist (chemistry) and a commoner, who would transform the Tories in the Reagan era, and save Britain, and in the process project the same aura onto the term “conservative” in England as Buckley had done in America.
 She died in 2003 and WFB died in 2008, and in both cases, it appears “classical conservatism” died with them, save a few old war horses such as myself.
 England is close to being a lost cause.